ABagger/Phaser3-Tutorial/README.md

 movement, a visible countdown timer, and about a dozen tweaks to things like rocket and scroll speed.

-As of 9/21 this project is still in progress
+As of 9/27 this project is still in progress

-Features yet to be added:
+# Changes yet to be made:
-- Start menu (top priority)
+- Start menu
+  - add startup sound
+  - add bootup sequence
-- SFX & Music (close second)
+- SFX & Music
+  - startup
+  - select
+- Webpage
+  - add stickynote
+  - adjust border sprite
+  - add link to source code
+- Particles
-- Particles (only if it still needs polish)
+  - only if game needs polish
 - Multiplayer (only if I'm very bored)